pjpnd/pretty-bash/README.md

-# pretty-bash
+# Pretty Bash - V1.0
 A simple bash script with pre-configured PS1 layouts.
 Supports switching on the fly, and backs up your original .bashrc

-# Pretty Bash - V1.0

 ## 🎯 Features